sqilz/RESTinstance-wrapper/README.md

 # REST Api Selenium tests

-A project to demonstrate the use of [RESTinstance](https://github.com/asyrjasalo/RESTinstance) and Selenium2library for testing JSON REST APIs
+A project to demonstrate the use of [RESTinstance](https://github.com/asyrjasalo/RESTinstance) and SeleniumLibrary for testing JSON REST APIs

 ## Getting Started